morganmueller/Internet-Geographies/README.md

 You can expect to have a few assigned readings and or videos to watch each week (these are marked as readings underneath each Monday class heading - any resources marked optional are not mandatory but are typically relevant and quite informative.)
 You must complete all readings prior to class, and come ready to participate in discussion.
 Details for how to submit assignments will be given in class.

 ## READING RESPONSES
-Starting in week 2, choose five readings from the anywhere in the syllabus and write a 250-word reading response to each.
-Upload your response to the shared class google doc by 11pm the night before the next Monday clss to give everyone else enough time to read your work!
+Starting in week 2, choose five readings from anywhere in the syllabus and write a 250-word reading response to each.
+Upload your response to the shared class google doc by 11pm the night before the next Monday class to give everyone else enough time to read your work!
 Reading responses are discussion aids to be shared with the class.
 These responses are to demonstrate your engagement with the course material.
 You may choose to write about a specific passage or image in the reading, compare the reading to previous readings, or perhaps even diagram the structure of the argument.

 ## DISCUSSION LEAD